-Tony joined Rapleys as a partner in the town planning department in January 2018.
-Before joining the team, Tony headed up the Regional planning teams at GL Hearn.
-Prior to this he was Head of Planning at the RPS Bristol.
-Tony has well over twenty years’ experience as a professional planner, with the last seventeen years spent in consultancy.
+Tony joined Rapleys as a partner in December 2017.
+Before joining the Partnership Tony was the Director responsible for leading GL Hearn’s Regional Planning Teams, prior to which he was Head of Planning at RPS Bristol.
+Tony has more than twenty-five years’ experience as a professional planner, with almost twenty of these spent within consultancy.

-Tony has advised a wide range of private and public sector clients across a variety of sectors and has acted on a number of high-profile planning projects including:
+Tony advises a wide range of commercial and public sector clients and has acted successfully on many large and high-profile projects, including: